Are Employee Complaints Protected Speech?

 “And it’s become even more of a growing area in [recent years].
-From the George Floyd protests and other social justice issues, the pandemic, [and] the ease of information-sharing at the tip of your fingers, many people are in a position where they want to speak out and have an easy avenue to do so.
+From the George Floyd protests and other social justice issues, the pandemic, and the ease of information-sharing at the tip of your fingers, many people are in a position where they want to speak out and have an easy avenue to do so.
 But the truth is, the First Amendment does not extend to the private workplace.”

-Speech Protections for Private-Sector Employees
+Private-Sector Employees

 Attorney Harvey S. Mars says areas of concerted activity include employee speech about working conditions and safety, pay, time off, pension, vacation time, and health care.
-“To the extent that an employee engages in a grievance about company policies, if they raise some concern to the employer that involves more than just themselves—for example, issues arising from employees working overtime and not getting compensated for it—then that employee cannot be terminated for raising that issue,” he says.
+“To the extent that an employee engages in a grievance about company policies, if they raise some concern to the employer that involves more than just themselves — for example, issues arising from employees working overtime and not getting compensated for it — then that employee cannot be terminated for raising that issue,” he says.
 “That’s protected speech.”

 Is Employee Speech Protected Outside the Workplace?